ianhyzy/blog.ian.gay/README.md

-# My Blog
+# My (old) Blog

-My personal blog, made with Jekyll and the Minimal Mistakes theme, hosted by GitHub.
+My (old) personal blog, made with Jekyll and the Minimal Mistakes theme, hosted by GitHub.